hannahilea/hannahilea.github.io/blog/meme-making/src.md

 *Adapted from a non-programming talk given while at the [Recurse Center](https://www.recurse.com/).*

-A brief tutorial on taking and manipulating screenshots, so that you can quickly have fun making motivational quote images, custom Zulip/Slack emojis, templated memes, goofy "photoshop"-like composites, and whatever else your heart desires.
+A brief tutorial on taking and manipulating screenshots, so that you can quickly have fun making motivational quote images, custom Zulip/Slack emojis, templated memes, goofy "photoshop" composites, and whatever else your heart desires.

 !["I should buy a boat" meme of cat with text that reads "I should make a meme"](assets/cat.png)